 Although I can’t guarantee that this natural method of inducing labor will work for you, there is no harm in trying it.
 Just make sure that you are careful walking on the curb and take someone with you to support in case you need it.

-Natural ways to Induce labor
+Natural ways to Induce Labor

 If curb walking is too uneven for you, you want to go for a long walk.
 The upper body posture and baby in rocking motion while walking allows creating a room in your pelvis and pulls baby farther into your pelvis.
 The pressure of the baby’s head causes your cervix to dilate.

-Another way to keep your body in moving or rocking position is bouncing on the birthing ball, dancing, squats, lunges, walking on stairs.
+Another way to keep your body in a moving or rocking position is bouncing on the birthing ball, dancing, squats, lunges, walking on stairs.

 Acupuncture has been used for centuries in parts of Asia to bring on labor.
 Research also supports it (2-3).